 - How to Apply: Contact Children's Resource Connection at (316) 721-1945.

-- Waiting List: Kansas has 2287 persons with physical disabilities and 4512 persons with developmental disabilities on its waiting list.
+- Waiting List: Kansas has 2356 persons with physical disabilities and 5342 persons with developmental disabilities on its waiting lists, but does not have a waiting list for children who are medically fragile.

 - Target Population: Young children with autism.